Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Method

 The efficiency is characterized by the Stokes number St, the ratio of particle stopping time to crossing time, defined as

 where $a_{\rm 1}>a_{\rm 2}$.
 The smaller particle is tightly coupled to the stream line and hardly collides with the larger particle when ${\rm St}\ll1$.
-This effect should work only when the ambient gasses behave as continuum \citep{Rossow78}.
+This effect should work only when the ambient gases behave as a continuum \citep{Rossow78}.
 Thus, we assume $E_{\rm coll}=1$ if the gas mean free path is larger than $a_{\rm 1}$.

 We parameterize the dust production profile using a log-normal distribution given by